Phoebe Dahl: Career

 Dahl started her fashion brand working with the nonprofit organization General Welfare Pratisthan.
 For each item sold, the organization donates two school uniforms, school supplies, and a one-year scholarship to a girl in Nepal.
-Issues of concern to her include the LGBT community, women empowerment, women's health care.
+Issues of concern to her include women's empowerment.

 Personal life

 She is the daughter of British screenwriter Lucy Dahl, and granddaughter of British author Roald Dahl and American actress Patricia Neal.

-Dahl is a lesbian.
 In 2014, Dahl became engaged to Australian actress Ruby Rose; they ended their relationship in December 2015.
 In February 2017, Dahl began dating DJ and former model Tatiana de Leon.